4Drea4/SBA4-TaskManagement/README.md

 *Todays Focus*

 <table><tr><td> Ode to a developer:
-*I wrote a poem to best describe todays experience.*
+I wrote a poem to best describe todays experience.:
-How do you center a div...
+How do you center a div...<br>
-I do not know..
+I do not know.. .<br>
-does my code show the tears between the lines...
+does my code show the tears between the lines... .<br>
-No just the mistakes in my syntax today was definitley harder than bootstrap
+No just the mistakes in my syntax.<br>
+today was definitley harder than bootstrap.<br>
 </td></tr></table>